 As a public defender, he was a leader in developing the battered woman syndrome defense.
 Nationally, Mr. Findling was the first attorney to successfully employ that defense based exclusively on verbal abuse.
 For his efforts, the Georgia Association of Criminal Defense Lawyers (GACDL) awarded him their Indigent Defense Award.
-In recent years, he has successfully represented a string of well-known clients including: Dennis Rodman, Shaquille O'Neal, Grammy Award Winner Cardi B, Grammy Award Nominee Faith Evans, Emmy Award Winner actor/comedian Katt Williams, actor/comedian Mike Epps, Hip Hop superstars, Gucci Mane, Waka Flocka Flame, and Offset and Quavo from the Grammy-nominated group Migos, Boosie, Trippi Red, Lil Baby, Boogie Wit Da Hoodie, and Jim Jones.
-Mr. Findling has also represented Morris Brown College President Dolores Cross, Fulton County Sheriff Jackie Barrett, and, in the highly publicized public corruption jury trial of Clayton County, GA Sheriff Victor Hill, Mr. Findling won an acquittal of all charges in the 37-count indictment.
+In recent years, he has successfully represented a string of well-known clients including: Dennis Rodman, Shaquille O'Neal, Grammy Award Winner Cardi B, Grammy Award Nominee Faith Evans, Emmy Award Winner acter/comedian Katt Williams, actor/comedian Mike Epps, Hip Hop superstars Gucci Mane, Waka Flocka Flame, and Offset, Quavo and Takeoff from the Grammy-nominated group Migos, Da Baby Boosie, Trippi Red, Lil Baby, Boogie Wit Da Hoodie, and Jim Jones.
+Mr. Findling has also represented Morris Brown College President Dolores Cross, Fulton County Sheriff Jackie Barrett, and, in the highly publicized public corruption trial of Clayton County, GA Sheriff Victor Hill, Mr. Findling won an acquittal of all charges in the 37-count indictment.
 For his effort on behalf of Sheriff Hill, Mr. Findling received the NAACP's Civil and Human Rights Award and a commendation by the Legislative Black Caucus of Georgia.
 He also secured a non-prosecution agreement for the long-serving District Attorney of Douglas County, GA, David McDade.

-Mr. Findling is the current President and a Life Member of The National Association of Criminal Defense Lawyers ("NACDL").
+Mr. Findling is a Life Member of The National Association of Criminal Defense Lawyers ("NACDL").
 Mr. Findling joined the Association in 1988 and has served multiple terms on the Board of Directors.
 His commitment includes service as chair of multiple committees related to forensic science, chair of the Membership Committee, and as co-chair of the Discovery Reform Committee.
 He also served as a member of NACDL's Nominating Committee and National Forensics Litigation College Advisory Board.
-Mr. Findling was the 2018 recipient of the prestigious Robert C. Heeney Memorial Award which is given to one criminal defense attorney in the country each year by NACDL.
+Mr. Findling was the 2018 recipient of the prestigious Robert C. Heeney Memorial Award, which is given to one criminal defense attorney in the country each year by NACDL.